 Check out some of these payment processing platforms

 Yes, there’s a lot to digest.
 And yes – subscription fees can soon build up.
-Like we said, your business and visions are unique, so it’s likely your eCommerce tech stack will be too.
+As we said, your business and visions are unique, so it’s likely your eCommerce tech stack will be too.
 To add to that, it can be a case of trial and error.
 Before committing to certain solutions, it’s always good to see if you can test them out with a free trial.

 Most importantly, you need to clearly define your objectives, where you want to go, and how long you want it to take.
 When choosing a platform, you can also consider reaching out to peers in your industry.
 This will give you an idea of the tools that are most suited to your industry.
-You can also check out reviews from dedicated software sites like G2 and Captera.
+You can also check out reviews from dedicated software sites like G2, Sourceforge, and Captera.